-The objects of the Union are:
+OBJECTS OF THE UNIONThe objects of the Union are:

-6.1.
-To promote, advance, encourage and foster the game of golf in the interest of the game and its members and their players;
+6.1 To promote, advance, encourage and foster the game of golf in the interest of the game and its members and their players;

 6.3 To guide and assist members in their administration and general Conduct of the game of golf;